SupportExTraGoZ/TelerikTeamProject/README.md

 ** **
 2. LifeSim.CLI - Contain the start point of Console Application Clien.
 3. LifeSim_V01_01 - Contains the current under-dev. application.
+      - CLI.Module - All functions for console application
+          * Contracts
+            - IConsoleReader
+            - IConsoleWriter
+          * Modules - All functions that are used in CLI
+            - ConsoleRead - read line from console
+            - ConsoleWriter - write line to console
       - Common - All enums
       - Contracts - All Interfaces that are common for the all project, not for small part of it.
           * IReadable - provides I for readin from file ( this function may be used in the future by the global user )